rebeccatay92/project-2/README.md

 Setting up
 ==================================
+Fork and clone

+Install dependencies listed in `package.json`

+Create `.env` file and fill in keys based on `.env-sample` file provided

+Steam API key can be obtained for free --- see further down

 User Stories
 ==================================
-All visitors to the site can access the homepage and 'view by heroes' page.
+* All visitors to the site can access the homepage and 'view by heroes' page.

-Only logged in users can view the pages for 'saved builds', 'creating new builds' and 'update build'.
+* Only logged in users can view the pages for 'saved builds', 'creating new builds' and 'update build'.

-In the view by heroes page, the user should be able to click on a specific hero and see builds from all users for that particular hero.
+* In the view by heroes page, the user should be able to click on a specific hero and see builds from all users for that particular hero.

-When creating a new build, users will select their hero from a dropdown, give their build a title, and add items by clicking on pictures of the items.
+* When creating a new build, users will select their hero from a dropdown, give their build a title, and add items by clicking on pictures of the items.

-In the 'manage builds' page, users will be able to see all builds that they have created and saved.
+* In the 'manage builds' page, users will be able to see all builds that they have created and saved.
 Each build will have edit and delete buttons.

-Users can delete builds just by clicking on the delete.
+* Users can delete builds just by clicking on the delete.
 Users will be asked to confirm deletion.

-Users that click on the edit button will be redirected to an 'update' page.
+* Users that click on the edit button will be redirected to an 'update' page.
 The update page cannot be accessed through the navigation bar.

-The update page has pre-filled build data based on which build the user clicked.
+* The update page has pre-filled build data based on which build the user clicked.
 Hero is not editable, but title and items are.

 Wireframes
 ==================================